 How to prevent Hyperacidity?

-Hyperacidity occurs when your stomach produces too much acid that may leak out.
-It’s the cause of conditions like heartburn, GERD (Gastroesophageal Reflux Disease), and acid reflux disease.
-This can be an uncomfortable experience, so you likely want relief fast.
-Fortunately, you can use natural treatments to help control your symptoms.
-However, it’s best to see your doctor if your symptoms are severe or occur more than twice a week.
+Hyperacidity occurs when your stomach produces too much relieve acid that may leak out.
+It’s the cause of conditions like experience heartburn, GERD (Gastroesophageal Reflux Disease), and treat acid reflux and heartburn disease.
+This can be an uncomfortable experience, so you likely want relief from acidity.
+Fortunately, you can use ayurvedic natural acidity treatments to help control your hyperacidity symptoms.
+However, it’s best to see your ayurvedic doctor if your symptoms are severe or occur more than twice a week.

-Along with that, there are some more options which can be helpful to cure Hyperacidity.
+Along with that, there are some more options that can be helpful to cure Hyperacidity.

-- Stay away from food and beverages that trigger Hyperacidity.
+- Stay away from food and beverages that suffer from acidity.
 You might need to monitor nourishments and drinks that cause you any issues.
 Measure the food you eat and perceive how you feel around 1 hour of eating.
 In the event that the food you ate an hour prior is pestering you, you ought to dispense with that from your eating regimen.

 - Your food should contain mainly like bitter gourd, matured ash gourd.